 Opera singer Jessye Norman was born on September 15, 1945 in Augusta, Georgia to Janie King Norman and Silas Norman.
 She graduated from Augusta’s Lucy C. Laney Senior High School.
 Following her participation in Philadelphia’s Marian Anderson Vocal Competition in 1960, Norman received a full-tuition scholarship to attend Howard University, where she completed her B.M. degree in 1967.
 She then earned her M.M. degree from the University of Michigan in Ann Arbor in 1968.

 After Norman won the ARD International Music Competition in Munich, Germany in 1969, Egon Seefehlner invited her to perform as Elisabeth in Tannhauser with Deutsche Oper Berlin.
-She went on to sign a three-year contract with the opera company.
-In 1970, she performed in Deborah, followed by L’Africaine and Le nozze di Figaro at the Berlin Festival.
+She signed a three-year contract with the opera company and, in 1970, she performed in Deborah, followed by L’Africaine and Le nozze di Figaro at the Berlin Festival.
 In 1972, Norman sang Verdi’s Aida at La Scala in Milan.
 Norman continued to perform internationally as a soloist and recitalist.
-Norman returned to the stage, performing in Oedipus rex and Dido and Aeneas with the Opera Company of Philadelphia in 1982.
+She returned to the stage, performing in Oedipus rex and Dido and Aeneas with the Opera Company of Philadelphia in 1982.
 The following year, Norman performed at the Metropolitan Opera for its 100th anniversary season.
 Following a 1987 performance with the Vienna Philharmonic Orchestra, Norman was featured in Erwartung, the Metropolitan Opera’s first single-character production, and Bluebeard’s Castle in 1989.
 In 1990, she performed in Tchaikovsky: 150th Birthday Gala from Leningrad along with Yo-Yo Ma and Itzhak Perlman.
 Her first appearance with the Lyric Opera of Chicago was in the title role of Alceste in 1990.
-She would go on to be cast as Jocasta in a televised production of Oedipus rex at the inaugural Saito Kinen Festival Matsumoto in 1993, the same year she was featured in Ariadne auf Naxos at the Metropolitan Opera, followed by The Makropulos Case in 1996.
-In 1998, she performed at Carnegie Hall in Sacred Ellington, featuring music by Duke Ellington, and released a jazz crossover project, I Was Born in Love with You, with Michel Legrand in 2000.
-Beginning in 2002, Norman funded a tuition-free, after school arts program called the Jessye Norman School of the Arts in Augusta.
+She was cast as Jocasta in a televised production of Oedipus rex at the inaugural Saito Kinen Festival Matsumoto in 1993, the same year she was featured in Ariadne auf Naxos at the Metropolitan Opera, followed by The Makropulos Case in 1996.
+In 1998, she performed at Carnegie Hall in Sacred Ellington, featuring music by Duke Ellington, and released a jazz crossover project, I Was Born in Love with You, with Michel Legrand.
+In 2002, she established the Jessye Norman School of the Arts, a tuition-free, after school arts program in her hometown of Augusta, Georgia.
 In collaboration with New York City cultural institutions, Norman curated Honor!: A Celebration of the African American Cultural Legacy in 2009.
-In 2010, Norman released the recording Roots: My Life, My Song.
+With seventy-five recordings to her credit, in 2010, Norman released Roots: My Life, My Song.

 Jessye Norman was interviewed by The HistoryMakers on November 21, 2016 and April 27, 2017.